Salvation Army needs help with unprecedented holiday need

 This Christmas will be one of the most challenging in the charitable organization’s history with COVID-19 health restrictions complicating fundraising, and community need increasing exponentially.

-COVID-19 has devastated many local citizens.
-Layoffs and business closings have meant Rockingham Countians have lost jobs, homes, grocery money and the funds it takes to provide a cheery Christmas to youngsters.
+The coronavirus pandemic has devastated many families.
+Layoffs and business closings have meant local residents have lost jobs, homes, grocery money and the funds it takes to provide a cheery Christmas to youngsters.

 “We are seeing almost double the numbers we saw last year,’’ said local Salvation Army Executive Director Major Syung Lee, referring to more than 1,200 kids who need gifts for Christmas this year through the agency’s Angel Tree program.